ErikKassubek/ADVOCATE/README.md

 AdvocateGo tries to detect the following situations:

-- A00: Unknown panic
-- A01: Send on closed channel
+- A01: "Actual Send on Closed Channel",
-- A02: Receive on closed channel (only warning)
+- A02: "Actual Receive on Closed Channel",
-- A03: Close on closed channel
+- A03: "Actual Close on Closed Channel",
-- A04: Close on nil channel
+- A04: "Actual close on nil channel",
-- A05: Negative wait group
+- A05: "Actual negative Wait Group",
-- A06: Unlock of not locked mutex
+- A06: "Actual unlock of not locked mutex",
-- A07: Concurrent recv
+- A07: "Partial Deadlock",
+- A08: "Concurrent Receive",
+- A09: "Select Case without Partner",
-- P01: Possible send on closed channel
+- P01: "Possible Send on Closed Channel",
-- P02: Possible receive on closed channel (only warning)
+- P02: "Possible Receive on Closed Channel",
-- P03: Possible negative waitgroup counter
+- P03: "Possible Negative WaitGroup cCounter",
+- P04: "Possible unlock of not locked mutex",
+- P05: "Possible cyclic deadlock",
-- L00: Leak on routine with unknown cause
+- L00: "Leak",
-- L01: Leak on unbuffered channel with possible partner
+- L01: "Leak on unbuffered channel with possible partner",
-- L02: Leak on unbuffered channel without possible partner
+- L02: "Leak on unbuffered channel without possible partner",
-- L03: Leak on buffered channel with possible partner
+- L03: "Leak on buffered Channel with possible partner",
-- L04: Leak on buffered channel without possible partner
+- L04: "Leak on buffered Channel without possible partner",
-- L05: Leak on nil channel
+- L05: "Leak on nil channel",
-- L06: Leak on select with possible partner
+- L06: "Leak on select with possible partner",
-- L07: Leak on select without possible partner (includes nil channels)
+- L07: "Leak on select without possible partner",
-- L08: Leak on mutex
+- L08: "Leak on sync.Mutex",
-- L09: Leak on waitgroup
+- L09: "Leak on sync.WaitGroup",
-- L10: Leak on cond
+- L10: "Leak on sync.Cond",
+- L11: "Leak on channel or select on context",

 Additionally it is able to record and deterministically replay executions of concurrent GO programs.